Sporky073189ImSpecial/leaving-betastar/README.md

 ```/announce->Close this-><img src="h" onerror="(zastix's secret code, not supposed to release)">```

 This runs unsafe code on everyone's browsers!
-A Tampermonkey script to patch this exploit will be released shortly after I finish this documentation.
+A [Tampermonkey script](https://github.com/l2vy7/leaving-betastar/blob/main/scripts/zastixsecure.js) to patch this exploit has been released.

 Aside from commands, we also did other stuff as well.